Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Conclusions and Outlook

-Normalizing Flows have shown many potential applications in a wide variety of research fields including HEP, both in their normalizing and generative directions.
-However, to ensure a standardized usage and to match the required precision, their application to high-dimensional datasets need to be properly evaluated.
-This paper makes a step forward in this direction by quantifying the ability of coupling and autoregressive flow architectures to model distributions of increasing complexity and dimensionality.
+Normalizing flows have shown many potential applications in a wide variety of research fields including HEP, both in their normalizing and generative directions.
+However, to~ensure a standardized usage and to match the required precision, their application to high-dimensional datasets need to be properly evaluated.
+This paper makes a step forward in this direction by quantifying the ability of coupling and autoregressive flow architectures to model distributions of increasing complexity and~dimensionality.

-Our strategy consisted in performing statistically robust tests utilizing different figures of merits, and including estimates of the variances induced both by the training and the evaluation procedures.
+Our strategy consisted in performing statistically robust tests utilizing different figures of merits and~including estimates of the variances induced both by the training and the evaluation~procedures.

-We focused on the most widely used NF architectures in HEP, the coupling (RealNVP and C-RQS) and the autoregressive flows (MAF and A-RQS), and compared them against generic multimodal distributions of increasing dimensionality.
+We focused on the most widely used NF architectures in HEP, the~coupling (RealNVP and C-RQS) and the autoregressive flows (MAF and A-RQS), and~compared them against generic multimodal distributions of increasing~dimensionality.

-As the main highlight, we found that the A-RQS is greatly capable of precisely learning all the high-dimensional complicated distributions it was tested against, always within a few hours of training on a Tesla A40 GPU and with limited training data.
-Moreover, the A-RQS architecture, shows great generalization capabiilities allowing to obtain almost constant results over a very wide range of dimensionalities, ranging from $4$ to $400$.
+As the main highlight, we found that the A-RQS is highly capable of precisely learning all the high-dimensional complicated distributions it was tested against, always within a few hours of training on a Tesla A40 GPU and with limited training data.
+Moreover, the~A-RQS architecture, showed great generalization capabilities, obtaining almost constant results over a very wide range of dimensionalities, ranging from $4$ to $400$.

-As of the other tested architectures, our results show that reasonably good results can be obtained with all of them but the C-RQS, which ended up being the least capable to generalize to large dimensionality, with unstable and longer trainings, especially in high dimensionality.
+As for the other tested architectures, our results show that reasonably good results can be obtained with all of them but the C-RQS, which ended up being the least capable in generalizing to large dimensionality, with~unstable and longer trainings, especially in high~dimensionality.

 Our analysis was performed implementing all architectures in \textsc{TensorFlow2} with \textsc{TensorFlow Probability} using \textsc{Python}.
-The code is available in Ref.~\cite{github1}, while a general-purpose user-friendly framework for NFs in TensorFlow2 named \textsc{NF4HEP} is under development and can be found in Ref.~\cite{github2}.
-Finally, a code for statistical inference and two-sample tests, implementing the metrics considered in this paper (and others) in \textsc{TensorFlow2} is available in Ref.~\cite{github3}.
+The~code is available in Ref.~\cite{github1}, while a general-purpose user-friendly framework for NFs in TensorFlow2 named \textsc{NF4HEP} is under development and can be found in Ref.~\cite{github2}.
+Finally, a~code for statistical inference and two-sample tests, implementing the metrics considered in this paper (and others) in \textsc{TensorFlow2}, is available in Ref.~\cite{github3}.